-One of the overworld music for the twin Devil Summoner games, the energetic beat is the perfect companion to the bustling streets found in the game.
+One of the overworld songs for the twin Devil Summoner games, the energetic beat is the perfect companion to the bustling “Taisho Era” streets found in the game.
 The gutsy feel of the composition also complements the detective angle of the story so well.

 3. Challenge Quest β - Shin Megami Tensei IV

-My favourite soundtrack from episode four of the main series is easily the oddest one in that game.
+My favorite soundtrack from episode four of the main series is easily the oddball in that game.
 The funky beat makes it far more at home in the urban settings of Persona and Devil Survivor, rather than the eternal night wasteland of Shin Megami Tensei IV.
 I remember frowning in puzzlement the first time I heard it.
 Thereafter, I couldn’t stop grinning.
 And listening.

 2. Last Boss Battle Before Transformation - Shin Megami Tensei: Nocturne

-I need to go into gameplay details to explain why I adore this track, which I consider to be the best final boss music from the main SMT series.
+I need to expand on something I earlier wrote, in order to explain why I love this superb composition.
+Incidentally, I consider this to be the best final boss music from the entire SMT series.

-Like many other RPGs, you need to rely on "game breakers" in order to beat the SMT games, these being the kaja and kunda spells.
+Like many other RPGs, you need to rely on "game breakers" to beat the SMT games, these being the kaja and kunda spells.
 Kaja spells augment your battle abilities while kunda spells negate boosts enemies have cast on themselves.
-Thanks to that, every major boss battle in SMT begins with intense kaja-ing and tactically timed kunda-ing.
-Slip up, and the first hit you receive could wipe out half of your party.

 1. Staff Roll - Shin Megami Tensei: Nocturne

 Why do I like it so much?
-It’s not just because of the perfect symmetry of light and darkness, a style I've already mentioned I’m fond of.
+It’s not just because of the perfect symmetry of light and darkness, a style I’m greatly fond of.
 It's also how the fragile beginning so steadily swells into an emphatic declaration, a flow that perfectly parallels the journey of the game protagonist.

 © 2016 Ced Yong